CoachKosik/CoachKosik/README.md

 # Hello, I'm Justin
 <a href="https://linkedin.com/in/justin-kosik"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Recently changing careers in high level leadership and management at the college and high school levels in athletics and education to cybersecurity.
-My background in leadership and strategic planning has equipped me to tackle complex challenges.
-My interest for the field of cybersecurity, fueled by a desire to make a difference in the digital world, backed by my recent Google Cybersecurity and AI Essentials certifications demonstrate my commitment to this field, and I'm actively pursuing the CompTIA Security+ certification to further my knowledge.

-Fueled by a passion for technology and a strong foundation in leadership, I'm transitioning into cybersecurity.
-My recent Google Cybersecurity and AI Essentials certifications, coupled with my ongoing pursuit of the CompTIA Security+, demonstrate my commitment to this field.
-My ultimate goal is to specialize in Identity and Access Management (IAM), leveraging my analytical and problem-solving skills to safeguard critical systems.
+I'm transitioning into cybersecurity with a focus on Identity & Access Management (IAM) after more than 20 years in high-level leadership roles in education and athletics.
+My background in strategic planning, process discipline, documentation, and team development aligns directly with identity governance, access control, and secure authentication workflows.

+I hold the Google Cybersecurity Professional Certificate and AI Essentials, and I'm currently preparing for SC-900, Okta Certified Professional, and CompTIA Security+.
+My GitHub showcases hands-on labs in Linux permissions, IAM concepts, network analysis, Python automation, and incident documentation.

+My goal is to specialize in IAM—supporting secure authentication, authorization, and identity lifecycle management for organizations that value strong access controls and consistent security practices.

 ## Tools